This delicious, protein-packed egg drop soup is one of my “go to” easy recipes when I need to get something on the table quickly.

 Frequently Asked Questions

 Yes.
 To do that, make a slurry of 6 tablespoons water mixed with 4 tablespoons arrowroot flour or non-gmo cornstarch.
-When the broth comes to a boil, stir in the arrowroot/cornstarch and simmer for a couple of minutes before stirring in the eggs.
+When the broth comes to a boil, stir in the arrowroot/cornstarch slurry and simmer for a couple of minutes before stirring in the eggs.
 Allow it to cool to a comfortable temperature before eating – it will continue to thicken as it cools.

 About 3-4 days I think, although ours usually doesn’t last that long because my kids it all.